ArpitAI/RestaurantBot-using-Voice-Control/README.md

 ## 🚀 Get Started

-Follow these steps to get your own Golden Spoon Chatbot up and running!
+Follow these steps to get your own Voice-Powered Restaurant AI Assistant up and running!

 ### 1. Clone the Repository